bernardhamann/generator-express/README.md

 [![NPM Version](https://img.shields.io/badge/version-1.0.7-green.svg)](https://www.npmjs.com/package/generator-yebobase)

 A nodejs express generator for Yeoman based on generator-express.
 This just adds some customisations that I needed like support for stylus with Jeet, Rupture and Nib.
-If you dont need these changes I recommend using the original package
+If you dont need these changes I recommend using the original package.
+Also this package is not ready to be used yet

 ## Instalation